Cartagena, Colombia: Downtown

-Baroque Puerta del Reloj, built between 1704 and 1738, was the main city walls gate.
+Baroque Puerta del Reloj, built between 1704 and 1738, was the main city gate.
 This gate is one of the most successful works of the Hispanic American School of Fortification.

 The Downtown area of Cartagena has varied architecture, mainly a colonial style, but republican and Italian style buildings, such as the cathedral's bell tower, can be seen.

 The main entrance to downtown is the Puerta del Reloj (Clock Gate), which exits onto the Plaza de los Coches (Square of the Carriages).
 A few steps farther is the Plaza de la Aduana (Customs Square), next to the mayor's office.
-Nearby is San Pedro Claver Square and the church also named for Saint Peter Claver, where the body of the Jesuit saint ('Saint of the African slaves') is kept in a casket, as well as the Museum of Modern Art.
+Nearby is San Pedro Claver Square.
+The church is also named for Saint Peter Claver, where the body of the Jesuit saint ('Saint of the African slaves') is kept in a casket, as well as the Museum of Modern Art.
 (Note: Peter Claver was a Spanish-born man who traveled to Cartagena in 1610.
-On 19 March 1616 he was ordained as a Jesuit priest.
-Peter cared for the African slaves for thirty-eight years, defending the life and the dignity of the slaves.
+On 19 March 1616, he was ordained as a Jesuit priest.
+Peter cared for the enslaved Africans for thirty-eight years, defending the life and the dignity of the enslaved people.
 After four years of sickness, Peter died in 1654.
-Two services were held for him: the official funeral, and a separate memorial attended by his African friends.
+Two services were held for him: the official funeral and a separate memorial attended by his African friends.
 In 1888, the Roman Catholic Church canonized Peter.
-He is now known as the patron saint of African-Americans, slaves and the Republic of Colombia.)
+He is now known as the patron saint of African Americans, enslaved people, and the Republic of Colombia.)

 Nearby is the Plaza de Bolívar (Bolívar's Square) and the Palace of Inquisition.
-Plaza de Bolívar (formerly known as Plaza de La Inquisicion) is essentially a small park with a statue of Simón Bolívar in the center.
+Plaza de Bolívar (formerly known as Plaza de la Inquisición) is essentially a small park with a statue of Simón Bolívar in the center.
 This plaza is surrounded by balconied colonial buildings.
 Shaded outdoor cafes line the street.